davepinch/pinchy.cc/collections/_fragments/i-like-the-energy-of-the-crowd.md

 ---
 title: "I like the energy of the crowd"
 date: 2019-04-02
-related:
+related: "especially if their dancing is synchronized"
-  - "especially if their dancing is synchronized"
+type: fragment
 tags:
   - fragment
 ---